 - Long, thin strips of cooked chicken

-- Long strips of cheese (any softer kind)
+- Long strips of cheese or shredded cheese (any softer, pasteurized kind)

 - Scrambled egg pieces